KhanMaytok/duo/readme.md

 Run the container:

-    docker run -e "DUOLINGO_JWT=The jwt value" -e 'LESSONS=the number of lessons you want to run' -e 'CRONTIME=the crontime' my-duo-app
+    docker run -e "DUOLINGO_JWT=The jwt value" -e 'LESSONS=the number of lessons you want to run' -e 'CRONTIME=the crontime' duo:latest

 Or run with a .env file:

-    docker run --env-file .env my-duo-app
+    docker run --env-file .env duo:latest

 ## Caveats